-Set fences back from the regular high flow height.
+Set fences back far enough to avoid high flow events.
 This may be quite different from the low flow height.

 First things first - animals out

 Livestock trample and graze plants.
 They also damage banks and defecate in water, adding sediment, nutrients and bacteria which reduce water quality.
 All waterway fencing needs to be permanent to guarantee stock exclusion.